SirionRazzer/blog/source/_posts/Comparison-of-Android-app-stores-in-2020.md

 [ApkFab](https://apkfab.com/) provides common updater app and App Bundle alternative packaging - XAPK (used by ApkPure also).

 ## GetJar
 [GetJar](https://www.getjar.com/) - I have never heard of this one before, seems quite abandoned to me, but used to be quite popular.
+They distribute apps to over [30 million](https://developer.getjar.mobi/) users a month.

 ## Aptoide
 [Aptoide](https://en.aptoide.com/) develops a custom [Catappult](https://catappult.io) platform to distribute apps to many stores at once.
 They push their own cryptocurrency Appcoin.
 Unfortunately, they are often accused [link 1](https://www.reddit.com/r/Android/comments/f406ne/appcoins_scam_at_aptoide_market/
 ), [link 2](https://www.reddit.com/r/androiddev/comments/ewijj0/some_store_named_catappult_is_redistributing_my/)) of piracy/redistribution with own ads.
+They distribute apps to over [300 million] (https://en.aptoide.com/company/developers) users.

 ## Uptodown
 [Uptodown](https://en.uptodown.com/android) provides likable interface and also comes with some sort of developer zone.
+They claim to have [120 million](https://en.uptodown.com/oem) unique users each month, which seems quite impressive.

 # Open source app clients